 Hearing aids can make a world of difference and help you communicate and hear more clearly to better navigate your surroundings.
 At Ryan R. Stevens, M.D. in Corvallis, Oregon, ear, nose, and throat specialist Dr. Stevens provides a wide array of effective hearing aid instruments to suit your individual needs.
 Hearing aids can be positively life-changing.
 To learn more, call Ryan R. Stevens, M.D. or schedule through the online system.

-Hearing aid instruments are assistive devices specially designed for you to wear on your ears to improve your hearing.
+Hearing aids are assistive devices specially designed for you to wear on your ears to improve your hearing.

 Your listening skills improve over time as you get accustomed to amplification.
 In fact, your own voice might sound different while wearing a hearing aid.
 Hearing aids are especially effective, but they won’t completely return your hearing to normal, and it can take some time for you to adjust to wearing one.

-Hearing aid instruments are available in many styles and sizes, and they’re created by numerous reputable manufacturers.
+Hearing aids are available in many styles and sizes, and they’re created by numerous reputable manufacturers.
 At Ryan R. Stevens, M.D., Sheri Smith provides a spectrum of proven-successful hearing aid instruments and brands for you to select from, including:

-Once you’ve selected your hearing aid instruments, Sheri Smith can perform an electroacoustic analysis to assess how well they’ll work for you.
+Once you’ve selected your hearing aids Sheri Smith can perform an electroacoustic analysis to assess how well they’ll work for you.
 Sheri Smith then reprograms your hearing aids to make sure they’re meeting your needs and you’re happy and comfortable with them.

 It’s important you practice using your hearing aids in different environments and stay up to date with your checkups with Sheri Smith.

-Most hearing aid instruments are digital and battery powered.
-Hearing aid instruments carry sounds from your environment into your ear and amplify them.
+Most hearing aids are digital and battery powered.
+Hearing aids carry sounds from your environment into your ear and amplify them.

 Small microphones effectively collect environmental sounds, and a computer chip equipped with an amplifier converts the incoming sound into a specialized digital code.
 The customized device analyzes and adjusts the sound based on your hearing loss, listening needs, and the level of the sounds around you.